Skip to content

 • 1980- A formal luncheon meeting and cocktail party is held by the Women’s Caucus at the ASC meeting in San Francisco.
 A record twelve panels on women and crime are held at this meeting.
 Towards the end of 1980, the group changes its name to “Women in ASC.”

 • 1981- In September, P.J.
-Baunach sends a letter to the ASC membership soliciting support for the formation of a division 1981.
+Baunach sends a letter to the ASC membership soliciting support for the formation of a division.
 Nanci Koser Wilson and P.J.
 Baunach are elected co-chairs of the newly-renamed “Caucus for Women’s Issues” (this is still pre-divisional status).
-The “Division on Women and Crime” is given initial formal divisional status by the ASC Executive Board on 11/14/81.
-The ASC asks for revisions to the constitution that the division put forward and also asks for by-laws to be written.
+The historical record, though unclear, suggests that a constitution for the “Division on Women and Crime” was approved by the ASC Executive Board on 11/14/81.

 • 1984- The first official elections for DWC officers are held.
 P.J.
 Baunach becomes the first elected chair of the DWC, but had already been serving as the appointed chair since 1982.